MCG-NJU/AdaMixer/README.md

 [[arxiv]](https://arxiv.org/abs/2203.16507)

 ## 📰 News
+[2022.7.3] Reproduced model checkpoints and logs are available.

 [2022.4.4] The code is available now.

 [2022.3.31] Code will be released in a few days (not too long).
 Pre-trained models will take some time to grant the permission of Ant Group to be available online.
 Please stay tuned or *watch this repo* for quick information.